serengia/leaderboard-project--gitflow/Readme.md

 <!-- PROJECT DESCRIPTION -->

-# Todo list App -- with Webpack <a name="todo-list-app--with-webpack"></a>
+# Leaderboard App -- with Webpack <a name="todo-list-app--with-webpack"></a>

-> Todo List App project build using webpack.
+> Leaderboard App project build using webpack.
+You can a new scores and submitting it to an API.
+The data displayed is also fetched from the API.

 ## 🛠 Built With <a name="built-with"></a>

-- Html
-- Css
 - Javascript
 - Webpack